-After spending few days in Noumea on the main island, Lifou was the first island we visited.
-I felt in love with it, and the feeling did not fade as we got to visit more places in New Caledonia.
-Indeed, Lifou is the destination I preferred over the entire trip.
+After spending a few days in Noumea on the main island, Lifou was the first island we visited in New Caledonia.
+I fell in love with the place, and the feeling did not fade as we got to see more places in New Caledonia.
+Indeed, Lifou is the destination I preferred over our entire first trip to New Caledonia.
+There are many things to do in Lifou, and I will be back to explore it again!

 It appeared to me wilder and simpler than Ouvea or the Isle of Pines.
 And more interesting and welcoming than the main island.
-There are many things to do in Lifou, and I will be back to explore it again!

-During our second trip, we had excellent local encounters on Mare Island and Ouvea Island.
-It changed a bit my feeling about Lifou: I realised I loved it so much the first time because of the people we met there.
-Still, it’s kept the number one spot as the best place for snorkelling in the world!
+We had excellent local encounters on Mare Island and Ouvea Island during our second trip.
+It changed my feeling about Lifou: I realised I loved it so much the first time because of the people we met there.
+Still, it’s kept the number one spot in my heart as the best place for snorkelling!

 Lifou is a big island with many things to do.
-We only had three days there, and it was not enough to explore it all.
+We had three days there, and it was not enough to explore it all.
 We decided to focus our visit on the northern part.
-If there is a boat cruise while you are visiting Lifou, you can avoid the sudden crowd by escaping to the south.
+If there is a boat cruise while visiting Lifou, you can avoid the sudden crowd by escaping to the south.
 This article details things to do in Lifou during a three-day trip, and why I loved it so much.

 One of my favourite things to do in Lifou: an overnight trek with a tribe